 If you can, try and time your delicate arch hike for sunrise.
 Otherwise, arrive no later than 7:30 am since crowds regularly inundate the area.
 Once on the trail, it’s an easy to moderate 3-mile round trip hike from which you can admire sweeping panoramas from Slickrock Hill, Ute petroglyphs from a side trail, Wolfe Ranch homestead (on a side trail at the start of the hike), and Frame Arch.

-As a result, Delicate Arch should be on any Arches National Park itinerary and is a total must-see in the state of Utah.
+As a result, Delicate Arch should be on any Arches National Park itinerary and is a must-see in Utah.

 Dead Horse Point, Moab